arkadiusz-mazur/ruby_phrases_changer/README.md

 and run:
 $ ruby phrases_changer.rb

-The logic of script have been tested on ruby 2.5.1 version.
+The logic of script have been tested on linux-arch, ruby 2.5.1 version.
 Colors of console messages have been tested on zsh (Z Shell).